HenessA/rna_project_2023/DSSR/README.md

 # DDSR

-1/ Download the [dssr](https://github.com/EvryRNA/rna_angles_prediction_dssr/tree/main) folder from the github link + download the pdb file
+1/ Download the [dssr](https://github.com/EvryRNA/rna_angles_prediction_dssr/tree/main) folder from the github link + download the pdb file on the RCSB PDB database.

 2/ Run the script select_chainA.py